richi-coder/parallax-effect/README.md

 ## 🚀 How to do it:

+0.- Focus only on this exercise before adding it to your project.
+This requires not using the BODY element.

-1.- Create a div class "wrapper" element and set the following CSS to it:
+1.- Create a div class "wrapper" element inside the body element and set the following CSS to it:
 ```
 .wrapper {
     margin: 0;